What Do Biochemists and Biophysicists Do?

 You'll need recommendations from professors when you apply to graduate programs.
 Take the time to get to know them, ask for part-time work in the department, assist with research projects, and participate in departmental activities such as seminars.

 Biochemist and Biophysicist Skills & Competencies

-You'll need a variety of skills and attributes to be a successful biochemist or biophysicist:
+A variety of skills and attributes are needed to be a successful biochemist or biophysicist:

-- Communication and interpersonal skills: They present findings orally, write and publish papers and reports, persuade sources other than the federal government to fund research, write applications for grants, and work effectively with a team toward common objectives.
+- Communication and interpersonal skills: Biochemists and biophysicists present findings orally, and they write and publish papers and reports.
+They persuade sources other than the federal government to fund research and write applications for grants.
+They work effectively with a team toward common objectives.

 - Computer science and math skills: Biochemists and biophysicists regularly conduct complicated data analyses and use complex equations and formulas in their work.